PVOBrien/kemoleseding/README.md

 ### 2021-08-22 Update

 Finally, I came across this [SO article](https://stackoverflow.com/questions/4447477/how-to-copy-files-from-assets-folder-to-sdcard) that detailed FileProvider specifically in relation to updates to surrounding details re:updating to Kotlin.

+### 2021-09-09 Update

+Well, it's been a minute.
+I finally cracked the FileProvider work and all that, and it works.
+Now: Navigation.
+Slowly making my way through it, this [article](https://proandroiddev.com/bottom-navigation-and-navigation-drawer-using-scaffold-from-jetpack-compose-e2167440e7a9) is the foundation, be sure to use the "NavDrawerBottomNavScaffold" branch if you're using navcontroller.